brehaut/manticore/README.md

 will compile the typescript source and move it and other resources into the `target` directory ready for deployment.

+The application is a simple client side web app, so you just need to place the `target` directory into your webserver and point your browser there.
+If you have python installed running `make server` will launch a simple http server on port 8080 for testing.

+##  Known issues:

+ * It will never work in Internet Explorer 8 or lower.
+ * The UI is a bit wacky on a small (phone) screen.
+This will come later.
+ * Only the core book is currently included.
+I plan to support multiple books in the future, and include that as a  filtering option.
+ * There is no way to select specific monsters.
+ * There is no information about the number of monsters that are selected by a filter rule.

 ## Thanks